About Me

 To get through my childhood, I had to hide.

 I hid myself from others, and I hid myself from myself.
 And not just my sexuality.
-I felt I had to hide so much.
+To escape judgment, I felt I had to hide so much of my real, authentic self.

 Years and years later, I would learn that chronic pain is caused by emotional repression and misattunement with oneself.